-WS 151: Introduction to Women's Studies
+WGSS 151: Introduction to Women, Gender, and Sexuality Studies

 This course is an introduction to feminist interdisciplinary analysis from global and critical perspectives.
 It explores relationships between women and men from various cultures, with a focus on gender, race, class, and sexual dynamics.
 The course also explores women's negotiations with institutional dynamics.